Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 | to_string()						| Converts any value to a string
 | to_pretty_string()				| Converts value to an exploded multi-line string
 | typeof()							| Return the type of its input value
+| probe()							| TODO: Expose variable to test and performance tools
+| select()							| TODO: Called from a process function to read its inbox.
+It will block until a message is received or it times out

 | CORECALLS: FOR SOME TYPES ONLY  	| USE | Example
 |:---								|:---	|:---